scottshambaugh/monaco/docs/source/processing_methods.md

 ### Distributed Cloud Compute Clusters

-Dask can be configured by overwriting a sim's `client` and `cluster` attributes.
+Using cloud compute with Dask can be accomplished by overwriting a sim's `client` and `cluster` attributes.
 The below setup builds on [the example from the dask documentation](https://docs.dask.org/en/latest/deploying.html), and will require you to first set up an account with Coiled, connected to AWS or some other cloud compute provider.

 ```python
 import coiled